Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Introduction

-The accretion-origin scenario of \hi\ warps could be tested by identifying the gas that sources the warp within the CGM.
-CGM accretion in Milky-Way mass halos at $z\sim0$ is commonly assumed to proceed via cool ($\sim10^4\,{\rm K}$) clouds sinking within a hot ($\sim10^6\,{\rm K}$) and static volume-filling medium, where the clouds form as a result of either thermal instabilities in the hot phase (`precipitation', e.g., \citealt{donahueBaryonCyclesBiggest2022}) or direct accretion from the intergalactic medium (IGM) or satellite galaxies.
-Whether such clouds actually reach the galaxy or are evaporated into the hot phase due to hydrodynamic instabilities is a field of active research \citep{Heitsch09,armillottaEfficiencyGasCooling2016,Tan23,afruniCloudsAccretingIGM2023a,FGOh23}.
-Moreover, recent deep 21cm images of local disc galaxies in the MHONGOOSE \citep{deblokMHONGOOSEMeerKATNearby2024} and FEASTS surveys \citep{wangFEASTSCombinedInterferometry2024} do not detect cool clouds down to a threshold of $\NHI\sim10^{17}\,{\rm cm}^{-2}$ in the inner CGM ($\lesssim 100$~kpc) of nearby spirals \citep[the `\hi\ desert',][]{healyPossibleOriginsAnomalous2024, deblokMHONGOOSEMeerKATNearby2024, Veronese25, Marasco25}.
-To the extent that the low $\NHI$ is not a result of photoionization \citep{Blandhawthorn17}, these observations imply that cool gas in the inner CGM is insufficient to sustain star formation in these discs, strengthening similar conclusions from earlier 21cm surveys \citep{sancisiColdGasAccretion2008, Sardone21, Kamphuis22}.
-A lack of cool gas in the inner CGM of the Milky-Way is also suggested by observations that high velocity clouds (HVCs) are rare beyond $\approx 10\kpc$ \citep{wakkerDistancesGalacticHighVelocity2007, Lehner22}, and by the tight upper limits on cool gas traced by \ion{C}{iv} absorption ($N_{\rm CIV}<10^{13.4}\,{\rm cm}^{-2}$, \citealt{Bish21}).
+The accretion-origin scenario of \hi\ warps could be tested by identifying the accreting gas in the CGM.
+Such accretion is commonly assumed to proceed via cool ($\sim10^4\,{\rm K}$) clouds or filaments inflowing within a hot ($\sim10^6\,{\rm K}$) and static halo-filling medium, where this class of models includes both `cold flows' as in \cite{Dekel09} and `precipitation' as in \cite{donahueBaryonCyclesBiggest2022}.
+However, it is unclear whether such cool gas can actually reach the galaxy, or rather, is evaporated into the hot phase due to hydrodynamic instabilities \citep{Heitsch09,armillottaEfficiencyGasCooling2016,Mandelker20,Tan23,afruniCloudsAccretingIGM2023a,FGOh23}.
+Attempts to identify this accreting cool gas in observations have yielded mixed results.
+On one hand, quasar absorption-line studies have deduced large quantities of cool gas in the halos of star-forming galaxies at $z\sim0.3$ and above \citep[e.g.,][]{Werk13, Lan18, huangCompleteCensusCircumgalactic2021}.
+In contrast, recent deep 21~cm observations of nearby spirals in the MHONGOOSE \citep{deblokMHONGOOSEMeerKATNearby2024} and FEASTS surveys \citep{wangFEASTSCombinedInterferometry2024} do not detect cool clouds down to a threshold of $\NHI\sim10^{17}\,{\rm cm}^{-2}$ in the inner CGM \citep[the `\hi\ desert',][]{healyPossibleOriginsAnomalous2024, deblokMHONGOOSEMeerKATNearby2024, Veronese25, Marasco25}.
+These observations may imply that cool gas is insufficient to sustain star formation in local discs, strengthening similar conclusions from earlier 21cm surveys \citep{sancisiColdGasAccretion2008, Sardone21, Kamphuis22}.
+A similar lack of cool gas in the inner CGM of the Milky-Way is suggested by the rarity of high velocity clouds (HVCs) beyond $\approx 10\kpc$ \citep{wakkerDistancesGalacticHighVelocity2007, Lehner22}, and by the tight upper limits on cool gas traced by \ion{C}{iv} absorption ($N_{\rm CIV}<10^{13.4}\,{\rm cm}^{-2}$, \citealt{Bish21}).
 M31 also exhibits a low cool gas content in its inner CGM with a total Si absorption column of $N_{\rm Si}\lesssim 10^{14}\,{\rm cm}^{-2}$ \citep{Lehner20, lehnerProjectAMIGAInner2025}.
-These observations thus also challenge the sinking cool cloud model for galaxy accretion in nearby spirals.
+Taken together, these observations challenge the cold flow and precipitation models for gas accretion in nearby spirals.